-The program memory space is also called "ROM space".

-The MSM66577L/MSM66577/MSM66Q577L/MSM66Q577L/MSM66Q579L can access a maximum of 1MB (1,048,576 bytes) of program memory in 64KB (65,536 bytes) unit segments from segment 0 to 15.
+The Program Memory Space is also called "ROM space".
+A maximum of 1MB (1,048,576 bytes) of program memory can be accessed in 64KB (65,536 bytes) unit segments from segment 0 to 15.
 However, if more than 64KB (segments 1 to 15) are to be accessed, the LROM bit of the MEMSCON (memory size control register) SFR must be set to "1".

 The code segment register (CSR) specifies the segment to be used, and the program counter (PC) specifies the address in the segment.
-However, the segment to be used in the execution of ROM table reference instructions (such as LCA, obj) and the ROM window function is specified by the table segment register (TSR).
+However, the segment to be used in the execution of ROM table reference instructions (such as LC A, obj) and the ROM window function is specified by the table segment register (TSR).

-The 128KB (131,072 bytes) area in segments 0 and 1 constitutes the internal ROM area and the 64 KB areas in segments 2 to 15 form the external ROM area.
+The 64KB (65,536 bytes) area in segment 0 constitutes the internal ROM area and the 64 KB areas in segments 1 to 15 form the external ROM area.